-The Perro de Presa Canario is a smart and trainable breed, but it can sometimes be difficult to handle due to its massive size and independent will.
-The Presa Canario is a very reliable watchdog, and it can also be a wonderful companion for the entire family.
-The single most important aspect of Presa Canario puppy training is that you reward and praise your Presa Canario puppy each and every time she does the right thing.
+The Perro de Presa Canario is an intelligent and trainable breed, but it can sometimes be challenging to handle due to its massive size and independent will.
+He is a very reliable watchdog, and he can also be an excellent companion for the entire family.
+The single most crucial aspect of puppy training is that you reward and praise your puppy every time she does the right thing.

 Presa Canario Behavior training

-Take your Presa Canario to puppy and adult obedience classes.
-While basic training is required for this breed.
-Train your Presa using only positive, reward-based techniques; punishment-based training can encourage and foster aggression in this breed.
-Enroll your Presa in the AKC’s Good Citizen Program to ensure your dog is polite and well-behaved at all times; this also impresses potential landlords and insurance companies.
-This makes your dog a breed ambassador, showing others in your community that the pit bull can be well-behaved and well-mannered.
+Take your Presa Canario puppy and adult obedience classes.
+At the same time, basic training is required for this breed.
+Train your Canario puppy using only positive, reward-based techniques and punishment-based training can encourage and foster aggression in this breed.
+Enrol your puppy in the AKC’s Good Citizen Program to ensure your dog is polite and well-behaved at all times.
+He is also impressed by potential landlords and insurance companies.
+It makes your dog a breed ambassador, showing others in your community that the pit bull can be well-behaved and well-mannered.

 Presa Canario requires early socialization and obedience training in some situations, the Presa can be aggressive toward other dogs and suspicious of strangers.
 Socialize your Presa Canario puppy from a young age of 7 weeks.
 Expose your new dog of any age to as many other dogs and people as possible, making all of these experiences positive ones involving play and dog treats.